isomerpages/moe-jpjc/_about-jpjc/Admission Matters/DIRECT SCHOOL ADMISSION (DSA) 2024.md

 •	Art Portfolio (if applicable)<br>
 •	Relevant certifications and records of achievement in national competitions related to the area of talent.<br>
 •	Any other supporting documents (if applicable)
-</li><li>	6.
-Shortlisted students will be invited for interview/audition/aptitude test/written assessment in JPJC if they meet the eligibility stated in the table.
-Please refer to the relevant areas of talent for more information.</li>
+</li><li>Shortlisted students will be invited for interview/audition/aptitude test/written assessment in JPJC if they meet the eligibility stated in the table.
+Please refer to the relevant areas of talent for more information.</li></ol>